 However, when talking about the number one place where your content should fit snugly and feel at home, we are of course referring to your website.
 Your website has to be inviting and functional because people care about appearances on the web.

 They care about seamless experiences.

 Studies show that 39 percent of people will leave a website (and not return) if images don’t load, or content takes forever to load.
 According to Soasta, every added second to load speed causes sales to drop by 27 percent!

-Optimizing website technical factors can result in a 113 percent jump in website traffic.
+Website speed optimization can result in a 113 percent jump in website traffic.
 When it comes to business credibility, 48 percent of people agree that they closely look at website design when determining whether to trust a brand or not.